Date of Publishing: August 23, 2019

 Minimum Wage

 Be sure to double check your local minimum wage, as this supersedes the state’s minimum wage if it’s higher.
-Some parts of the state – like San Francisco – requires a $15 minimum wage for all roles (again, yes, including servers).
+Some parts of the state — like San Francisco — require an $18.07 minimum wage for all roles (again, yes, including servers).

 Overtime

-In California, employees are entitiles to at least 1.5X their regular rate of pay if they work:
+In California, employees are entitled to at least 1.5x their regular rate of pay if they work:

 When employees work overtime, they must be paid at least:

-- One and one-half times the employee's regular rate of pay for all hours worked in excess of eight hours up to and including 12 hours in any workday, and for the first eight hours worked on the seventh consecutive day of work in a workweek.
+• 1.5x the employee’s regular rate of pay for all hours they work over eight hours up to and including twelve hours in any workday, and for the first eight hours they work on the seventh consecutive day of work in a workweek.

-This can get a bit confusing.
-Basically, California’s restaurant 1.5X overtime pay regulation kicks in if employees work more than 40 hours per week or if they work more than eight hours in one day.
-However, If employees work six days straight and then more than eight hours on the seventh consecutive day, or if they work more than 12 hours in one day, they are owed 2X their regular rate of pay.
+This might sound confusing.
+Basically, California’s restaurant 1.5x overtime pay regulation kicks in if employees work more than 40 hours per week or if they work more than eight hours in one day.
+However, if employees work six days straight and then more than eight hours on the seventh consecutive day, or if they work more than 12 hours in one day, you owe them 2x their regular rate of pay.

 A couple more quick notes on overtime:

-- Employees cannot waive their right to overtime pay.
-They are owed what they worked for.
+• Employees cannot waive their right to overtime pay.
+You must pay them what they worked for.

-- Don’t forget to take into account if your employee works overtime at two of your restaurants.
-For example, if an employee works 25 hours at both of your restaurant locations, you owe that employee 40 hours at the normal rate and 10 hours at the overtime rate.
+• Don’t forget to take into account if your employee works overtime at two of your restaurants.
+For example, if an employee works 25 hours at each of your restaurant locations, you owe that employee 40 hours at the normal rate and 10 hours at the overtime rate.

 Tipping Laws